pborissow/PGTune/README.md

 # PGTune
-Function used to generate configuration information for PostgreSQL (e.g. `postgresql.conf` file) using hardware specs.
+Javascript function used to generate configuration information for PostgreSQL (e.g. `postgresql.conf` file) using hardware specs.

+## Sample Usage
+PGTune takes a set of server specs and returns a set of recommended configurations that you can use in a `postgresql.conf` file.
+Example:

 ```javascript
 var config = le0pard.pgtune.getConfig({
     dbVersion: 14,
     osType: 'linux',